Tropical Storm Ma-on: Vietnam

-Total damage in Tiên Yên District is 28 billion dong (US$1.18 million), while in Uông Bí is 11.7 billion dong (US$494,000).
-In Lang Son total damaged reached 10 billion dong (US$422,000), and in Bac Kan the damage is 4.25 billion dong (US$180,000).
+Economic damages in Tiên Yên District totaled approximately 28 billion VND (US$1.18 million), while damages in Uông Bí amounted to 11.7 billion VND (US$494,000).
+In Lạng Sơn, total damages reached 10 billion VND (US$422,000), and in Bắc Kạn, damages were estimated at 4.25 billion VND (US$180,000).

 Elsewhere

-In Laos, flash floods exacerbated by Ma-on.
+In Laos, flash floods were exacerbated by Ma-on.
 Villages along the Nam Ko river have been damaged.
 Thousands of people are reportedly affected.
+In China, total damage by Ma-on was estimated at 150 million yuan (US$20.8 million).

 Retirement

-After the season, the Typhoon Committee announced that the name Ma-on would be removed from the naming lists.
-Replacement names will be provided in 2024.
+After the season, the Typhoon Committee announced that the name Ma-on, along with five others will be removed from the naming lists.
+In the spring of 2024, the name was replaced with Tsing-ma for future seasons, which refers to the Tsing Ma Bridge in Hong Kong that connects to the main airport.

+After the season, PAGASA announced that the name Florita will be removed from their naming lists after this typhoon caused ₱1 billion in damage on its onslaught in the country.
+On May 5, 2023, the PAGASA chose the name Francisco as its replacement for the 2026 season.